 The upgrade to investment grade has brought Peru a lot of positive attention worldwide.
-More importantly, it has had a positive impact on the local economy and should help to boost the stock market and the appreciation of the Peruvian currency, the sol, in the short term.
+More importantly, it has had a positive impact on the local economy.
 For this reason, nowadays, many multinational corporations eye the country more seriously, as higher private investment is flowing into the country.
 This should contribute to alleviate a still complex social situation in Peru, by achieving improvements in employment and decreases in poverty.

-As shown in the chart below, a recent international survey indicates that Peru will have one of the lowest inflation levels of the region, with a projected inflation rate of 2.2% in 2014.
+As shown in the chart below, a recent international survey indicates that Peru will have one of the lowest inflation levels of the region, with a projected inflation rate of 2% in 2015.

-Estimated inflation rates in Latin America
+Estimated inflation rates in Latin America (2015)